Castle Hill, Huddersfield: Geology

-The hill owes its shape to an outlying cap of hard Grenoside sandstone that has protected the softer stone beneath from erosion.
+The hill owes its shape to an outlying cap of hard Grenoside sandstone, which has protected the softer stone beneath from erosion.
 The slopes below Castle Hill are formed from alternating deposits of shale and harder sandstones and form a series of slopes and benches.
-Five coal seams lie within the shales of the lower slopes some of which have been worked along the hillside, by adits and shafts.
+Five coal seams lie within the shales of the lower slopes, some of which have been worked along the hillside, by adits and shafts.
 Workings are visible in several places and there is also evidence of old quarries that have been infilled.

 History

 Early history

 The first people to visit Castle Hill were probably hunters and gatherers of the Mesolithic age, camping amongst the forests which at that time covered the land.
 In the Neolithic and Bronze Age, there appears to have been widespread travel or trade along the river valleys connecting the Yorkshire Wolds, the Peak District and the Mersey and Ribble estuaries.
 This is shown by various characteristic types of stone and bronze tools in a place far from their points of origin.
 The hillfort was constructed in the early Iron Age, around 555 BC taking up the whole hilltop.
 Modifications were made around 43 AD to improve the defences, probably in response to the threat from the Roman invaders.

 Excavations on part of the hillfort in 1970 demonstrated that Castle Hill had at some stage suffered from a severe episode of burning.
 Vitrified forts such as Castle Hill are rarely found in England, and are more usual in Scotland.

 The banks and ditches that remain are more likely to be the result of recutting and other alterations carried out during the Middle Ages, and modified by centuries of erosion.
 After the Norman Conquest of 1066, Almondbury became part of the Honour of Pontefract, which was held by the de Laci family.
 They established a small castle on the hill.
 It is mentioned in a charter of King Stephen to Henry de Laci of about 1142 to 1154.
 Archaeological excavation has provided a wooden stake, radiocarbon-dated to the late 1140s, and a coin of about 1160.
 It can be assumed that the castle was complete and occupied by the 1140s.

 In the early 14th century there was an attempt to found a settlement in the lower bailey, and possibly elsewhere on the hill.
 Aerial photography revealed a central roadway flanked by regularly laid-out plots.
 It was probably abandoned by the 1340s, although memory of it may have lingered, since the map of Almondbury drawn up in 1634 marks the hill as the site of a town.
 After the end of the Middle Ages, Castle Hill remained uninhabited until the early 19th century.
 Its prominent position made it an ideal site for a warning beacon, as part of a network of such beacons on other prominent hills all over the country, spreading out in lines from the coast.